abdulrahmann12/ERP/README.md

 ---

 ## How It Works
-1. Users can register or be created by Admin/Librarian.
+1. Users and members are created by Admin.
 2. Members can borrow books.
 3. The system automatically tracks borrowings and overdue books.
 4. Scheduled tasks send email notifications to members with overdue books.